 Women may not feel comfortable talking about certain topics when they are in a mixed-group.
 Sexual abuse is one topic that they may not be comfortable discussing, yet many female addicts have been a victim of this crime.
 Furthermore, they may feel men are judging them when they talk about the struggles of motherhood or their relationship with their spouse.
 This becomes less of a concern when the group is compromised of all females.
 The addict feels she will be better understood by those who are dealing with the same issues and will be more willing to talk about them.
 As addressing these issues is an important part of the recovery process, a woman needs to be able to share everything.
 In a gender-specific group, she will likely be more inclined to do so.

 Women who have been abused in any way may not wish to take part in a mixed-sex group.
 They fear reprisal for things they say, as this is what they have become accustomed to in their daily life.
 This abuse may be physical, emotional, or sexual, and all have a negative impact on the addict.
 When group sessions consist only of women, the participants can talk freely about these experiences and not worry about judgment of any kind.
 Again, this is important to the recovery process and to help prevent relapses.

 When the time comes to select an addiction treatment program, all options should be considered.
 Don't overlook one simply because it is gender-specific or mixed-sex.
-It's a matter of finding the right program for each individual.
-Quite a few now turn to christian heroin recovery as faith is an important part of their life.
+It's a matter of finding the right program for each individual. center Quite a few now turn to christian holistic recovery center as faith is an important part of their life.
 They recognize they need a higher power to overcome their addiction and they wish to discuss issues relating to their faith and their addiction.
 Fortunately, programs of this type do exist, so women have the support and guidance they need as they work to get their life back, one they truly enjoy and wish to be fully present for.